Erin McNaught

 Erin McNaught (born 22 May 1982) is an Australian model, actress, presenter, television personality and beauty pageant titleholder.
 McNaught grew up in Australia alongside her older brothers and began playing in a band named "Short Straw" in her teenage years.
 After starting a career in modelling she represented Australia at the Miss Universe 2006 competition.
 After her participation McNaught went on to secure more modelling contracts and television jobs.
 In 2007 she took acting classes and secured a part in the soap opera Neighbours playing the role of Sienna Cammeniti.
-In 2010 she was employed by MTV and fronted their MTV Hits Weekly Hot30 Countdown show.
-Erin was married to rapper Example but split 2022.
+In 2010, she was employed by MTV and fronted their MTV Hits Weekly Hot30 Countdown show.

 Early life

 McNaught was born in Canberra, capital city of Australia.
 She is the daughter of Andy McNaught and Lindy McNaught.
 Her parents made a point of promoting healthy living to McNaught and from them she also developed a passion for cooking.
 She grew up alongside her older brothers.
 McNaught and her family spent time living in Seattle during the 1990s.
 She later joined a band named "Short Straw" in which she played bass guitar and backing vocals.
 The collective secured gigs around Brisbane.
 She also had thirteen piercings and black hair.
 McNaught later branded the period in her life as a "phase".